TRANSLATION PROJECTS: Application Review

 Applications are evaluated according to the review criteria above.

-After processing by staff, applications are reviewed, in closed session, by advisory panelists in the field of literary translation.
+After processing by our staff to determine eligibility and completeness, applications are reviewed, in closed session, by advisory panelists in the field of literary translation.
 Each panel comprises a diverse group of translation experts and at least one knowledgeable layperson.
 Panel membership rotates regularly.
-Panel recommendations are forwarded to the National Council on the Arts, which then makes recommendations to the Chairman of the National Endowment for the Arts.
-The Chairman reviews the Council’s recommendations and makes the final decision on all grant awards.
+Panel recommendations are forwarded to the National Council on the Arts, which then makes recommendations to the Chair of the National Endowment for the Arts.
+The Chair reviews the Council’s recommendations and makes the final decision on all grant awards.
 Applicants are then notified of funding decisions.